wblachowski/inpainter/README.md

 It was trained specifically to perform the task on human faces.

 ## Results
-Results for images close to the training samples look relatively good.
+Results for images similar to the training samples look relatively good.
 <p float="right">
   <img src="assets/1.jpg" width="40%"/>
   <img src="assets/2.jpg" width="40%"/>